termux/termux-gui/Protocol.md

     -
 - setVisibility: Sets the visibility of a Vew.
   - Parameters:
+    - visibility: 0 = gone, 1 = hidden, 2 = visible.
+While hidden, views are not visible but still take up space in the layout.
+Gone views do not take up layout space.
+    - id: The id of the View.
+    - aid: The id of the Activity the View is in.
+- set(Width/Height): Sets the width/height of the view.
+  - Parameters:
+    - width/height: The desired width/height.
+Can be a value in [dp](https://developer.android.com/guide/topics/resources/more-resources.html#Dimension), or "MATCH_PARENT" to match the size of the parent layout or "WRAP_CONTENT" to go as big as the view needs to be to display all its content.
     - id: The id of the View.
     - aid: The id of the Activity the View is in.
 - deleteView: Deletes a View and its children from the Layout hierarchy.